André Ventura

+Early life and education

 Ventura is the son of the owner of a small local bicycle shop, and an office worker.
-He is a native of Algueirão, Sintra, a suburban locality in the Lisbon metropolitan area.
+He is a native of Algueirão–Mem Martins, Sintra, a suburban locality in the Lisbon metropolitan area.
 Unlike his peers, he was not raised in a religion because his parents wanted him to choose his own.
 At 14, he became an enthusiastic Catholic, was baptised, and made his first communion and confirmation.
-He wanted to be a priest and attended the Penafirme Seminary, the minor seminary of the Patriarchate of Lisbon, but he did not continue his ecclesiastical formation because he fell in love.
-He graduated in law from the Law Faculty of NOVA University Lisbon, with a grade of 19 out of 20, an extraordinary achievement in the Portuguese higher education grading scheme.
+He wanted to be a priest and attended the Penafirme Seminary, the minor seminary of the Patriarchate of Lisbon, but said he did not continue his ecclesiastical formation because he fell in love.
+He graduated in law from the Law Faculty of NOVA University Lisbon, with a grade of 19 out of 20.
+As a law student he took part in the ERASMUS Programme in Salamanca, Spain.

-In 2013, he finished his PhD thesis in public law from the Faculty of Law, University College Cork, Ireland, funded by a prestigious scholarship from the Portuguese national science foundation, the Foundation for Science and Technology, in which he criticised "criminal populism" and "stigmatisation of minorities", and revealing concern about the "expansion of police powers".
+In 2013, he finished his PhD thesis in public law from the Faculty of Law, University College Cork, Ireland, with a scholarship from the Portuguese national science foundation, the Foundation for Science and Technology.
+In the thesis, he criticised "criminal populism" and "stigmatisation of minorities", and revealed concern about the "expansion of police powers".
 In a 2019 interview to Diário de Notícias addressing the apparent contradictions between the issues raised in his PhD thesis and his later political views, Ventura said he has "always made a distinction between science and opinion" and called his thesis "scientific analysis, not ideological postulate".

 He published two novels, Montenegro in 2008, and A Última Madrugada do Islão ("The Last Dawn of Islam") in 2009, both with significant elements of female submission and homoeroticism.
-Notably, in Montenegro, the word "intifada" is used four times: three times as a metaphor for strength and courage, and once when describing the act of sexual penetration.
+Notably, in Montenegro, the Arabic word for uprising (intifada) is used four times: three times as a metaphor for strength and courage, and once when describing the act of sexual penetration.
 The publication of A Última Madrugada do Islão, a novel about the death of Yasser Arafat, was suspended by the publishers, Chiado Editora, for its "incendiary potential", for its gratuitous references to Muhammad and the leaders of the Palestine Liberation Organization.